Hoppy1982/portfoliov2/notes.md

 * `$ git commit`

   *Stores the contents of the index (staging area) in a new commit with a message.
 Use 'git commit -a' to automatically add changes from modified files.
 This is basically skipping the staging area.*

+* `$ git log`

+*Lists commits with SHA-1 hash, author and timestamp.
+Use `git log --patch -2` to see the actual edits of the last 2 commits.
+The log command assumes the current branch but you can specify other bracnhes. `git log --stat` for summary of commit changes.*